PamelaPairo/BlogPersonal/content/en/authors/admin/_index.md

 - Visitors
 ---

 I’m PhD in Biological Sciences at [Facultad de Ciencias Exactas y Naturales](https://exactas.uba.ar/) from the University of Buenos Aires, Argentina.
-I did my PhD in the [Laboratory of Community Ecology, and Macroecology (ECOMA)][] supervised by Dr. M. Isabel Bellocq.
-I'm also a teaching assistant in Applied Statistics at [Argentine University of Enterprise (UADE)](https://www.uade.edu.ar/facultad-de-ingenieria-y-ciencias-exactas/).
+I did my PhD in the [Laboratory of Community Ecology, and Macroecology (ECOMA)][].
+I'm also a [certified Carpentries Instructor](https://carpentries.org/) and teaching assistant in Applied Statistics at [Argentine University of Enterprise (UADE)](https://www.uade.edu.ar/facultad-de-ingenieria-y-ciencias-exactas/).

-My research line focuses on analyzing the impact of human activities on the diversity and composition of biological communities with particular interest in arthropods.
-I have used the traditional taxonomic approach (species richness and composition) together with the functional diversity to better understanding the community assembly process in anthropogenic habitats.
-To do that, I have been using R to data visualization and statistical analysis.
-Currently, I'm learning about visualizing spatial data both in R and QGis.
+Currently, I'm working as a Data Scientist at the Unidad de Desarrollo y Soluciones Ambientales (UDESA-CONAE).
+I've implemented supervised machine learning techniques for crop classification and Bayesian inference with INLA for the distribution modelling of _Calomys musculinus_, reservoir of of zoonotic diseases.
+In addition, I am taking the [Graduate Diploma in Data Science, Machine Learning and its Applications at FAMAF, University of Córdoba](https://diplodatos.famaf.unc.edu.ar/).

+Translated with www.DeepL.com/Translator (free version)

 Beyond my academic activities, I love traveling, stay in contact with nature, and learn from the local culture of the places that I visited.
 Also, I really enjoy dancing at [Sensei Urban Studio](https://www.instagram.com/senseiurbanstudio/?hl=en).
-Particularly, I like Dancehall, a musical style that was born in Jamaica.

 Feel free to reach me out with any questions or suggestions 😁